 What is desiccated coconut ?

 You may have heard of folks talking about desiccated coconut.
-Maybe it sounds like another alternative than shredded coconut.
+Maybe it sounds like another alternative to shredded coconut.
 In truth, it’s just another name for dried coconut, so shredded coconut falls squarely into desiccated coconut territory.

 The amounts of fat may vary from brand to brand, but the end product is basically the same.